Learn all about the weather station at Weston Park and make your own weather diary to take home in this family session.

 Join in an interactive online music event with Stone Flowers, a music collective using music to support refugee and asylum seeker torture survivors.
 With musical activities and a performance of their latest composition written in English and Swahili.

 Imaginary characters in their own homes tell stories from quarantine.
 From Side by Side, a community drama group working with refugees, asylum seekers and other people local to Sheffield, using drama as a tool for community cohesion and integration.

 Researchers and clinicians from the University of Sheffield and Sheffield Teaching Hospitals NHS Foundation Trust host a live online panel discussion, answering your questions about COVID-19 research.
 Part of International Clinical Trials Day 2020.

-A digital patchwork stemming from the theme of small pleasures during these uncertain times, made up of 64 gifs sent in from Sheffield and around the world.
-To be launched online on 24 July.
-Submit your gif now!
+A digital patchwork stemming from the theme of small pleasures during these uncertain times, made up of 64 gifs sent in from Sheffield and around the world!

 Fancy making some super-power potion, some magic medicine or a spell or two?
 Take a look at some science mixed in with lots of fun, but be careful… It could get messy!